 – and no list would be complete without Snopes – an old stalwart of online myth-busting, with some journalistic moments.
 Very useful for cross-checking email scams, hoaxes (and for telling your mother that the email she just forwarded to 300 people is in fact a hoax.)

-UPDATE (22 Dec) – Here’s a tool proposed by NewsMotion.org for rating contributions to journalism on the web: Reticulator
+– Here’s an account of how a tool proposed by NewsMotion.org for rating contributions to journalism on the web fared: Reticulator

-UPDATE (9 Jan 2012) – Global campaigning community Avaaz is soon to launch a news service, and is advertising for a fact-checker.
+[- Global campaigning community Avaaz announced that they were soon to launch a news service, and advertised in 2012 for a fact-checker.
+Not sure where this is now.]

 – Muckety maps and let you explore “relationships of the rich and powerful”.
 Here’s more about the team behind it, and here are some of their sources.
 If you want to use it, you need to license it.

-- Influence Networks is an open-source relationship mapper created by OWNI, Transparency International, Die Zeit and ObsWeb.
-Looks like early days at the time of writing (added Feb 2012).
+– [Domain parked] Influence Networks was an open-source relationship mapper created by OWNI, Transparency International, Die Zeit and ObsWeb.

 – Poligraft allows you to plug in the text or URL of a news article, blog post or press release, and it will show you “an enhanced view of the interconnections between the people, organisations and relationships mentioned in the piece.”
 It’s got a bookmarklet you can use too.
 This reminds me a little of the Media Standards Trust’s Churnalism tool, which allows you to put in the URL or text of a news article, and tells you (in theory) what percentage of it is recycled from press releases.